 POL 228 - THE US CONGRESS & PRESIDENCY

 This is an intermediate course on institutional politics in the United States, focusing on the behavior of members of Congress and presidents.
 Students will examine how the organization, rules, and norms of Congress influence both the individual behavior of congresspersons as well as legislative agendas and outcomes.
-The class will examine how presidents use the institutional advantages of the White House to pursue policy goals.
+The course will examine how presidents use the institutional advantages of the White House to pursue policy goals.
 Particular attention will be paid to conflicts between the three branches and how congresspersons, presidents, and judges attempt to enact favored policies.
 Hours credit: 3.
 Prerequisite: sophomore standing or permission of the instructor.
-Alternate years
+Alternate years.

 POL 231 - RESEARCH METHODS IN POLITICAL SCIENCE